 The first scuba diving spot on Loch Long, the A-Frame, is only 45 minutes away from Glasgow.
 I’d like to recommend it if you are renting most of your gear, especially a dry suit.
 If anything goes wrong you are close enough to go back to Glasgow, fix what needs to be and refill your tanks.
 Otherwise, within the many dive sites on the shores of Loch Long, I’d like to recommend Conger Alley and Twin Piers.
 If you took 2 tanks, you need to choose one of them to dive Loch Fyne on the way to Oban, where you can refill your tanks.
 Parking space is limited for each site, so an early start in the morning is recommended.

-The easiest dive site to find is Twin Piers, as the remaining frames of the two piers can still be seen above the surface.
-Conger Alley is just a few hundred meters further, before the curve going into the woods.
-Both dive are for a 15m maximum depth where you can find rock reefs colonised by soft corals, hermit crabs, queen scallops, shrimps, squat lobsters and of course congers.
-The bottom of Loch Long is very silty, so you’ll need to use you best frog kick to swim around.
-The silt is so fine that touching the bottom with only one finger will ruin any picture opportunity (this is how I missed fantastic shots of a fireworks anemone and a conger, damned!).
+The most accessible dive site is Twin Piers, as the remaining frames of the two piers can still be seen above the surface.
+Conger Alley is just a few hundred meters further before the curve going into the woods.
+Both dives are for a 15m maximum depth where you can find rock reefs colonised by soft corals, hermit crabs, queen scallops, shrimps, squat lobsters and of course congers.
+The bottom of Loch Long is very silty, so you’ll need to use your best frog kick to swim around.
+The silt is so delicate that touching the bottom with only one finger will ruin any picture opportunity (this is how I missed fantastic shots of a fireworks anemone and a conger).
 If you are lucky, before or after your dive, you might see the adorable sea otters and a grey seal the local scuba divers named Beryl.
 Conger Alley was the place I saw for the first time a sea otter, one of my favourite animals.
 Unfortunately, it was only from a distance as they are super shy animals.

 3 – Saint Catherine & Loch Fyne